Riverboat casino

-A riverboat casino is a type of casino on a riverboat found in several states in the United States with frontage on the Mississippi River and its tributaries, or along the Gulf Coast.
-Several states authorized this type of casino in order to enable gambling, but limit the areas where casinos could be constructed.
-It was a type of legal fiction as the riverboats were rarely, if ever, taken away from the dock.
+A riverboat casino is a casino which operates on board a riverboat.
+Such casinos are found in several states in the United States with frontage on the Mississippi River and its tributaries, or along the Gulf Coast.
+In the 19th century, gambling on riverboats was a common but illegal practice.
+Several states legalized this type of casino in the early 1990s, in order to enable gambling while limiting the areas where casinos could be constructed.
+In some cases, the operation of the riverboat is a legal fiction, and the casino is permanently moored.